webamboos/guidebook/content/fundamentals/the-web.md

 Similar to how a school has a single address but multiple entrances, a server has an IP and can send and receive requests on a `port`.
 This can more easily be explained using an example.

 Let's say you are hosting a website that can be access at the [URL](/fundamentals/the-url) `http://mywebsite.com`.
 The two most important components of this URL are the protocol (`http:`) and the domain name (`mywebsite.com`).
 To access the website, the domain name must point an A record towards the server your website is hosted on, and your server must be able to accept connections over the `http` protocol.
 By convention, HTTP requests use the port 80 for communcation, so the packets sent to request the website contents would be sent to `3.87.9.125:80`.
 Other protocols use other ports.
 For instance, `https` uses port 443, email servers typically use a combination of 25, 587 or 465.

 Of course, no one stops you if you want to use other ports, but common protocols use established, well-known ports to be able to communicate effectively and reliably.
+If this doesn't make much sense yet, we'll discuss more about ports when we get to actually building an app.

 ## Protocols

-### TCP/IP
+Protocols are a set of rules for communication between participants in a network.
+These are most often well known, set by different organisations, through the use of [RFCs](https://www.ietf.org/standards/rfcs/) (Request For Comments).
+You'll work with all kinds of protocols in your day to day, and the most common, on top of which everything else is built, are TCP and IP.

+> [!tip] Your first RFC
+>
+> Reading an RFC is an interesting exercise.
+If you want to get even more familiar with how the internet works, and why it works, you should at least try reading some RFCs.
+You can start with the mother of them all, the [Internet Protocol RFC 791](https://datatracker.ietf.org/doc/html/rfc791).

 ### HTTP/S

+This is the protocol you're probably most familiar with: HTTP or [Hypertext Transfer Protocol](https://datatracker.ietf.org/doc/html/rfc2616).
+This is the language of the browsers, everytime you see a URL that starts with `http` or `https` (where `s` stands for secure), you can be sure the communication uses the HTTP protocol.
+Of course, this is just a convention, when you'll be building your own server applications you can use a custom protocol for communication that behind the scene also uses HTTP, noone is stopping you, but following standards is recommened.